 Are you a coffee lover that's been wanting to step into the world of organic coffee, but for whatever reason haven't made the jump?
 Fret not for you are not alone.
 You'd be surprised how many life long coffee drinkers have never even tried organic coffee.
-If this is you, check out this article for some really simple tips to help you choose the best organic coffee to suit your taste profile.
+If this is you, check out this article for some really simple tips to help you choose the best organic coffee as well tips for improving your overall coffee experience.

 So first off, what exactly is organic?
 Coffee that is labeled “organic” means that it was produced without the use of synthetic fertilizers and most pesticides.
 More and more, people are looking into organic options as they learn about the harmful chemicals used to treat non-organic products.
 The fact that coffee is one of the most chemically-treated crops in the world only makes the thought of going organic even more appealing.